audreyandoy/eco-quest-backend/README.md

 # Testing
 You can use httpie in the dev dependencies to test.
-Since our URLs are currently setup without a `/` at the end make sure a GET with parameters looks something line this:
+For pk URL try something line this:

 ```
 http GET http://127.0.0.1:8000/api/eco-education-text/1